nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Given below is an example usage scenario and how the `AddEventCommand` behaves at each step.

-1. The user launches the application for the first time.
+<B>Step 1</B>.
+The user launches the application for the first time.
 The` AddressBook` model is initialized with both the appropriate `UniquePersonList` and `UniqueEventList`.
-Assume on start, the Event list is empty
+The lists are empty, with a person named `John Williams`.

-2. The user adds an event `newEvent desc Star Wars Soundtrack  pName John Williams, date/2020-01-01, start/12:00 end/13:00`
+<B>Step 2</B>.
+The user adds an event `newEvent desc Star Wars Soundtrack  pName John Williams, date/2020-01-01, start/12:00 end/13:00`.
+The event is added successfully.

-3. The user then adds a new event `newEvent desc JurassicWorld Soundtrack  pName John Williams, date/2020-01-01, start/12:30 end/13:00`.
-This time of this event overlaps with another event, and the Event List is no longer updated.
-An `OverlapEventException` is returned by the parser.
+<B>Step 3</B>.
+The user then adds a new event `newEvent desc JurassicWorld Soundtrack  pName John Williams, date/2020-01-01, start/12:30 end/13:00`.
+This time window of this event overlaps with the previously event, and the Event List is no longer updated.
+An `OverlapEventException` is thrown by the parser.

 ### The following activity diagram summarizes how an `AddEventCommand` is parsed at each step.